geo-smart/geo-smart.github.io/README.md

 ***

 Build out full notifications system using similar infrastructure to the blogging system and the basic toast implemented on the codeweek page.

-### Keep in Mind

-The `head` of each page as well as the sections labeled 'footer' are (almost) the same on every page.
-If you change it somewhere, you should probably change it everywhere.

-What you should change about the `head` from page to page is the title, while the footer is identical on each page.